google/gnxi/oc_config_validate/docs/testclasses.md

  *  **values_type**: Python type of the values of the Updates.

-####  `telemetry_once.CheckStateLeafs`
+####  `telemetry_once.CheckLeafs`

-In addition to the default checks of the module, this test checks that the subscription to */state* containers updates all leafs.
+In addition to the default checks of the module, this test checks that the subscription to containers updates all leafs.

-This test subscribes only xpaths of */state* containers.
+This test subscribes only xpaths of containers.
 It renders the corresponding OC model and lists all paths to the downstream Leafs.
 The Update paths received in the Subscription reply are checked against the Leafs of the Model (Update paths must match an OC Model Leaf).

 Optionally, use `check_missing_model_paths` to assert that all OC model paths are present in the Updates.
 Usually, the Subscription replies might not have all Leaf paths that the OC mode has.

 > This check does NOT check the type of the values returned.

 Args:
- *  **xpaths**: List of /state gNMI paths to subscribe to.
+ *  **xpaths**: List of gNMI paths to subscribe to.
-     If the paths do not end in '/state', it will be appended.
-     Paths can contain wildcard '*'.
+     Paths can contain wildcards only in keys '*'.
  *  **model**: Python binding class to check the reply against.
  *  *check_missing_model_paths*: If True, it asserts that all OC Model Leaf paths are in the received Updates.
 Defaults to False.